AnonOctopus/RAGTKGC/README.md

 ### Calculating BERTScore

 BERTScore is calculated using a PLM, such as roberta-large.
-Thus, if calculated after each prediction as the other metrics, it would require a lot of extra time.
+Thus, if calculated live (during testing) after each prediction as the other metrics, it would require a lot of extra time.
 We provide a way of determining it afterwards, based on the results file.

 It can be run using the following command:
 ```